eCarroll Remote Instruction

 Prerequisites: Intermediate or advanced knowledge of JAWS and web browsing; must already have a Gmail account and know your password; familiarity with Word and Excel are a plus.

-If you are in need of any type of individualized remote instruction or support, please reach out to us by phone at (617) 969-6200 or by email at email@example.com.
+If you have any questions or are in need of individualized remote instruction or support, please reach out to us by phone at (617) 969-6200 x 215 or by email at email@example.com.

-Out-of-state individuals who are registered with their local state blindness agency should make an inquiry to their case manager.
-Please contact Admissions for more information.
+Out-of-state individuals who are registered with their local state blindness agency should make an inquiry to their case manager about eCarroll Remote Instruction.